Auri-Fex/Halcova/halcova/stories/01_the_reading_story_v4.md

 "What are you going to do?" Àrnnav asked.

-"I don't know."
-And she didn't.
-The ledger was still in her father's study, evidence that could destroy a dozen families or save no one.
-The Òràhdar were still investigating, hunting for awakening echoes who remembered too much.
-Her parents were still performing their purchased patterns, still living lies they'd inherited before they could choose.

-And Fèinnav was standing at a crossroads—which was, apparently, exactly where she was supposed to be.

-"My mother's name," Àrnnav said.
-"If it's in there—if there's any mention of what happened to her—"
+"I don't know yet.
+The Òràhdar are investigating—they're hunting awakening echoes, people who remember things.
+If I take the ledger now, my father might notice before I can use it.
+But if I wait too long—"

+"Someone else might destroy it." Àrnnav's eyes narrowed.
+"You need someone who can get into places you can't.
+Someone who knows how to take things without being caught."

+"Are you offering?"

+"I'm considering." Àrnnav's jaw tightened.
+"My mother's name—if it's in those records—"

-"I'll look."
+"I'll look.
+I promise."

-"Why?"

-"Because we're both Tòvismaht."
-Fèinnav met her eyes.
-"Because everything is painful connections and we might as well make the pain mean something."

-Àrnnav almost smiled.

-Then the crowd shifted, and Òràhd Vàscalìn was there.
+"Don't promise.
+Just do it."
+She glanced around the square—habit, the constant vigilance of someone who'd learned early that safety was an illusion.
+"There's more to this than just your family.
+The Còcalnòc name was in my mother's notes.
+She knew something about the fraud before she died."

+"What notes?"

+"Hidden.
+Old.
+I'll show you—but not here." Àrnnav turned back toward her.
+"We need to meet somewhere private.
+Somewhere we can actually talk without half the city watching."

+"When?"

+"After the festival.
+When everyone's drunk and distracted."
+She almost smiled.
+"I'll find you.
+Just keep your eyes open and your mouth shut until then."

+She disappeared into the crowd.

+And Fèinnav stood alone in the middle of Pattern Day, wearing her purchased future like a costume, carrying her real pattern like a blade she didn't know how to use.

 ---

+The crowd shifted, and Òràhd Vàscalìn was there.

-"Young Còcalnòc.
-Young Vonalnòc."
+"Young Còcalnòc."

 The Warden's face was stone.
-Her Òràhd seal gleamed at her collar like an accusation, and her eyes moved between them with the patient attention of someone cataloging evidence.
+Her Òràhd seal gleamed at her collar, and her eyes moved over Fèinnav with the patient attention of someone cataloging evidence.

-"A strange pairing on Pattern Day.
-The merchant's daughter and the Hand Quarter orphan."
+"A strange place to be standing alone on Pattern Day.
+The merchant's daughter, separated from her family."

-"We met at the Binding ceremony."
-Fèinnav kept her voice steady.
-"We're the same age."

-"You're nothing alike."
+"I needed air."

+"So I see."
 The Warden moved closer, and there was something in her posture that suggested she wasn't here by accident.
 "I've been investigating certain irregularities, young Còcalnòc.
 Echoes that remember things they shouldn't.
 Patterns that don't quite match their histories.
 Families whose good fortune seems... statistically unlikely."

 Fèinnav's heart hammered.